IgnacioJPickering/IgnacioJPickering.github.io/content/blog/firstpost.md

 $V$ apart into indivisible subsystems, $v$.
 In this case the Boltzmann entropy is "just" the size of the system (in terms of these subsystems).
-This is easy to see, since $W = v^N$ where $N$ is the size of the system, and since $S_{B} = N \ln v$, the Boltzmann entropy is, up to a constant, equal to $N$, so it just measures how large the system is.
+This is easy to see, since $W = v^N$ where $N$ is the size of the system, and since $S_{B} = N \ln v$, the Boltzmann entropy is, up to a constant, equal to \(N\), so it just measures how large the system is.
 The easiest example of this is when the system is a number with a given length, the entropy is then "just" the number of digits.